zhenglaizhang/hadoop-arch/zookeeper/zk.md

 ![](.zk_images/zk_state_transition.png)

 A ZooKeeper Watcher object serves double duty: it can be used to be notified of changes in the ZooKeeper state (as described in this section), and it can be used to be notified of changes in znodes

+## Usage Patterns

+### Group Membership

+###  A Configuration Service

+ZooKeeper can act as a highly available store for configuration, allowing application participants to retrieve or update configuration files

+### A Lock Service

+* A distributed lock is a mechanism for providing mutual exclusion between a collection of processes
+* **leader election** in a large distributed system, where the leader is the process that holds the lock at any point in time.
+* (/leader); then, clients that want to acquire the lock create sequential ephemeral znodes as children of the lock znode.
+At any point in time, the client with the lowest sequence number holds the lock.
+* The ZooKeeper service is the arbiter of order because it assigns the sequence numbers.
+* The pseudiocode for the lock acquisition is as below:
+    1. Create an ephemeral sequential znode named lock- under the lock znode, and remember its actual pathname (the return value of the create operation).
+    2. Get the children of the lock znode and set a watch.
+    3. If the pathname of the znode created in step 1 has the lowest number of the children returned in step 2, then the lock has been acquired.
+Exit.
+    4. Wait for the notification from the watch set in step 2, and go to step 2.
+* The **herd effect**
+    * The “herd effect” refers to a large number of clients being notified of the same event when only a small number of them can actually proceed.
+    * a client needs to be notified only when the child znode with the previous sequence number goes away, not when any child znode is deleted (or created).
+* Recoverable exceptions
+    * Creating a sequential znode is a nonidempotent operation, so we can’t simply retry,
+    * By embedding an identifier in the znode name, if it suffers a connection loss,
+    * The client’s session identifier is a long integer that is unique for the ZooKeeper service and therefore ideal for the purpose of identifying a client across connection loss events
+    `ZooKeeper.getSessionId()`
+    * The ephemeral sequential znode should be finally created by `lock-<sessionId>-<sequenceNumber>`
+* Unrecoverable exceptions
+    * If a client’s ZooKeeper session expires, the ephemeral znode created by the client will be deleted
+    * The application using the lock should realize that it no longer holds the lock, clean up its state, and then start again by creating a new lock object and trying to acquire it.
+Notice that it is the application that controls this process
+    * ZooKeeper comes with a production-quality lock implementation in Java called `WriteLock`

+### More distributed data structures

+these are synchronous protocols, even though we use asynchronous ZooKeeper primitives (such as notifications) to build them.

+* barriers
+* queues
+* two-phase commit
+* Apache Curator

+### BookKeeper and Hedwig

+* BookKeeper is a highly available and reliable logging service.
+It can be used to provide write-ahead logging, which is a common technique for ensuring data integrity in storage systems.
+* we don’t have to write the data to permanent storage after every write operation, because in the event of a system failure, the latest state may be recovered by replaying the transaction log for any writes that were not applied.
+* BookKeeper is a replicated log service which can be used to build replicated state machines.
+A log contains a sequence of events which can be applied to a state machine.
+BookKeeper guarantees that each replica state machine will see all the same entries, in the same order.
+* Hedwig is a topic-based ipublish-subscribe system built on BookKeeper

+### Resilience and Performance

+* ZooKeeper machines should be located to minimize the impact of machine and network failure.
+In practice, this means that servers should be spread across racks, power supplies, and switches, so that the failure of any one of these does not cause the ensemble to lose a majority of its servers.
+* **observer node** (non voting follower)
+    * Because they do not participate in the vote for consensus during write requests
+    * Observers can be used to good advantage to allow a ZooKeeper cluster to span data centers without impacting latency as much as regular voting followers.
+This is achieved by placing the voting members in one data center and observers in the other.
+* ZooKeeper should run on machines that are dedicated to ZooKeeper alone.
+* Configure ZooKeeper to keep its transaction log on a different disk drive from its snapshots
+* by setting the Java heap size to less than the amount of unused physical memory on the machine to avoid process swaps to disk